-If you’re curious to see how the bardings look in game, check out this post which is a pretty good quick compilation of pictures, listing them alphabetically.
-It’s a couple years old so it’s missing some of the newer ones, and some of its information is outdated.
-I’ve made sure to link to clear images of all bardings further down, and I’ll be covering how you get every barding in the different categories.
+If you’re curious to see how the bardings look in game, I’ve made sure to link to clear images of all bardings further down, and I’ll be covering how you get every barding in the different categories.

-Of those, 22 can be crafted.
-2 of the others are from loot boxes: Abigail Barding (PotD) and Red Mage Barding (Eureka Anemos).
-The remaining 2 are from past seasonal events: Starlight Barding (from the Starlight Celebration Seasonal Event) and Paramour Barding (from Valentione’s Day 2015).
+Many of these buyable ones can be crafted using materials from extreme trials.
+There’s also the Machinist Barding which can be obtained with Skybuilders’ Scrips and the Queen’s Guard Barding which is a direct drop from Delubrum Reginae.
+2 more are from loot boxes: Abigail Barding (PotD) and Red Mage Barding (Eureka Anemos).
+3 are from past seasonal events: Starlight Barding (from the Starlight Celebration Seasonal Event), Egg Harness (from Hatching-Tide 2014), and Paramour Barding (from Valentione’s Day 2015).